Want to Write a Sports Movie?

 What’s more, especially in teams sports, those other characters have a dedicated place within that team.
 Even in the case of sports in which there is a single player such as tennis or boxing, there is usually a team behind that person: coaches, trainers, bank-rollers and so on.

-Whilst sports movies are often personal, worthy, “against all odds”-type dramas like Oscar Winners/Nominated ROCKY, MILLION DOLLAR BABY or THE WRESTLER, they don’t have to be.
+Whilst the sports movie is often personal, worthy, “against all odds”-type dramas like Oscar Winners/Nominated ROCKY, MILLION DOLLAR BABY or THE WRESTLER, they don’t have to be.
 Here are some more examples from the last ten years or so.

 In other words then, it’s more than possible to take unexpected deviations with the sports movie genre; it doesn’t have to be all feel-good.